Did you know you can buy and sell shares and ETF funds with no dealing fees?

 Freetrade App Review

-Freetrade is one of a new breed of investing apps offering a freemium model to basic account customers.
+Freetrade is a new breed of investing apps that are opening up investing to a wider range of people who can now invest even very small amounts without incurring any via a freemium model to basic account customers.

 Offering free fee trading with: